Skip to content

 uniq -c counts consecutive identical lines. sort -rn orders by count descending.
 The most common error appears first — start there.

-Exercise 3: Investigate a Time Window
+Problem 3: Investigate a Time Window

 Your team lead says the app started throwing errors around 2:30pm.
 Use journalctl to show all system logs from 2:25pm to 2:40pm today.